 Life in the countryside

-April sees the start of the breeding season of many ground nesting birds in woodlands, moorland, grassland, loch shores and the seashore.
-Wet grassland is one of the most valuable habitats for farmland waders.
-Take care to keep dogs on a short lead or under close control, keep to paths where asked to do so, and don't linger if you are disturbing birds.
+July falls within the breeding season of many ground-nesting birds in woodlands, moorland, grassland, loch shores and the seashore.
+Take care to keep dogs on a short lead or under close control, stick to paths where asked to do so, and don't linger if you are disturbing birds.

 Last updated on Tuesday 1st July 2014 at 15:08 PM.
 Click here to comment on this page